eXascaleInfolab/ImputeVIS/README.md

 cd d/Git/msc_thesis_timeseries/timeSeriesImputerParameterizer/parameterizer/
 ```

-Furthermore, the following dependency is needed:
+Furthermore, the following dependency is needed for WSL for the server:
 ```bash
 sudo apt-get install libopenblas-dev
 ```